 What You'll Build

-The API needs a warehouse to query the datato return to the caller.
+The API needs a warehouse to query the data to return to the caller.
 To create the database and warehouse, connect to Snowflake and run the following commands in the Snowflake console or using SnowSQL:

 USE ROLE ACCOUNTADMIN;

-CREATE WAREHOUSE DATA_API_WH WITH WAREHOUSE_SIZE='medium';
+CREATE WAREHOUSE DATA_API_WH WITH WAREHOUSE_SIZE='xsmall';

-Create the User and Role in Snowflake
+Create the Application Role in Snowflake

 USE ROLE ACCOUNTADMIN;